 I’ve had a tempestuous relationship with my eight-drawer Hemnes dresser.
-Approaching my third year of ownership, I started to grow tired of it, in spite of its perfectly inoffensive appearance.
+As I approached my third year of ownership, I started to grow tired of it, in spite of its perfectly inoffensive appearance.
 It’s just a white dresser; it’s not that bad.

 View this post on Instagram